MadBomber/htm/docs/guides/adding-memories.md

   "Alice Thompson is a senior software engineer specializing in distributed systems" )

-# Add a preference
+# Add a preference with metadata
 htm.remember(
-  "Alice prefers Vim for editing and tmux for terminal management" )
+  "Alice prefers Vim for editing and tmux for terminal management",
+  metadata: { category: "preference", source: "user-interview" }
+)

-# Add a decision with context
+# Add a decision with context, tags, and metadata
-htm.remember(<<~DECISION, tags: ["architecture", "messaging"])
+htm.remember(<<~DECISION, tags: ["architecture", "messaging"], metadata: { priority: "high", approved: true, version: 1 })
   Decision: Use RabbitMQ for async job processing

   Rationale: